-This work was supported in part by United States Public Health Service Grants R01-CA31618, R01-CA36725, R01-CA43368, K08-AM1509, P01-CA21737, R23-AI19254, RFP N01-AI-85002, and T32-CA09445 awarded by the National Cancer Institute, DHHS; American Cancer Society Grant IM-502; Minnesota Medical Foundation; and the Children's Cancer Research Fund.
+This work was supported in part by United States Public Health Service Grants R01-CA31618, R01-CA36725, R01-CA43368, P01-CA21737, R23-AI19254, K08-AM1509, RFP N01-AI-85002, and T32-CA09445 awarded by the National Cancer Institute, DHHS; American Cancer Society Grant IM-502; Minnesota Medical Foundation; and the Children's Cancer Research Fund.
 D. A. V. is a Leukemia Society of America Scholar.
 H. S. was supported in part by a fellowship from the Rotary Foundation.
-This is Center for Experimental Transplantation and Cancer Research manuscript number 59.
-This study was presented at the Fifth International Conference on Monoclonal Antibody Immunoconjugates for Cancer, March 15–17, 1990, in San Diego, CA.
+This is Center for Experimental Transplantation and Cancer Research manuscript number 65 and number 17 in a series on bone marrow transplantation across the major histocompatibility complex.